Accessibility Tools

 Lienz goes through the stomach

-When too many people become too loud in too little space again, we close the windows and retreat to the kitchen.
-A mother and her two daughters tie on their aprons and discuss weighty matters like: Is Krendeln also at home in East Tyrol or do we do it because of the Carinthian great-grandmother, which mint is the right one, and are the potatoes from last year?
+When too many people get too loud in too little space again, we close the windows and retreat to the kitchen.
+A mother and her two daughters tie on their aprons and discuss weighty matters like: Is "Krendeln" also at home in East Tyrol or do we do it because of the Carinthian great-grandmother, which mint is the right one, and are the potatoes from last year?
 And then it"s time to get to work:

-The Viennese everyday life had a break - but now it can continue.
+Viennese everyday life had a break - but now it can continue.

 Gerda Hartmann, Vienna